Prince Andrew accuser Virginia Roberts Giuffre's 2009 settlement with Jeffrey Epstein released – KION546

 The document was unsealed as part of Giuffre’s separate lawsuit against Prince Andrew.
 She alleges that Epstein trafficked her and forced her to have sex with his friends — including the prince — and that Andrew was aware she was underage (17) in the US.
 Prince Andrew has denied the allegations.

-Attorneys for Andrew argued in his motion to dismiss Giuffre’s case against him in October that her lawsuit violates the terms of the settlement agreement with Epstein, where she agreed to a “general release” of claims against Epstein and others.
+Attorneys for Andrew argued in his motion to dismiss Giuffre’s case against him in October that her lawsuit violates the terms of the settlement agreement with Epstein, in which she agreed to a “general release” of claims against Epstein and others.

 In the copy unsealed Monday, Andrew’s name does not explicitly appear as a party.
 The agreement says it serves to “remise, release, acquit, satisfy and forever discharge” parties and “any other person or entity who could have been included as a potential defendant” but does not explicitly name any others in the document viewed by CNN.